 Without diagnosis, women will not get the treatment they need to avoid risks and complications.

 Researchers writing in the International Journal of Obstetric Anesthesia have called for the designation of gestational diabetes.
 Designating a category like gestational diabetes can help in many ways.
 It can increase awareness among women, their partners, and their doctors.

 Awareness can go a long way toward increasing diagnosis.
 In particular, it can help men sleeping with pregnant women to realize that snoring should not be ignored because it’s a sign of a potentially serious condition.
 And it helps doctors to remember to ask about sleep problems and act on suspicions so that women can get appropriate treatment.

 A designation can help define the condition better so that consistent diagnostic criteria are used, which can help pinpoint appropriate treatment.

 A designation can also spur more research into the condition, as it allows for grants to be defined and written with precision.
 That way we can answer important questions such as whether CPAP or an oral appliance is a better treatment option for pregnant women with sleep apnea.

-If you have concerns about sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+If you have concerns about sleep apnea in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.